cisagov/ScubaGear/baselines/sharepoint.md

 7. Select **Manage security groups**

-8. Add each approved security group - members of these groups will be allowed to share files externally
+8. Add each approved security group.
+Members of these groups will be allowed to share files externally.

 9. Select **Save**.

-#### MS.SHAREPOINT.1.4v1 instructions:
+#### MS.SHAREPOINT.1.4v1 Instructions

 Note: If SharePoint external sharing is set to its most restrictive setting of "Only people in your organization", then no external sharing is allowed and no implementation changes are required for this policy item.